Falls Risk: Tips to Improve Patient Safety

 4. Adjustable seat angle recline: Enables lowering the pelvis into the chair and creates a stable base of support for the person when seated.

 - Lateral supports : Help keep the posture in mid line position, reducing falling to one side and needing repositioning.

 - Seatbelts: Can be useful to a certain extent but we recommend that they are only used during transfers and not constantly in use with patients.

-- Anterior leg rest function/Riser Function: Can help an individual slowly come to a standing position whilst being fully supported.
-(See Monaco Riser)
+7. Anterior leg rest function/Riser Function: Can help an individual slowly come to a standing position whilst being fully supported.

-A thorough seating assessment and perhaps a small investment in the correct, supportive equipment, can drastically improve the quality of life for patients at risk of falls and sliding from chairs.
-Not only that but the additional benefits to the caregiver and the cost savings from reduced need for additional treatment and time saved repositioning cannot be underestimated.
-Perhaps the most important take away, is the reassurance to family members and carers that their patient or loved one is safe and secure from risk of injuries due to preventable falls.
+A thorough seating assessment and an investment in the correct, supportive equipment, can drastically improve the quality of life for patients at risk of falls and sliding from chairs.
+Not only that, but the additional benefits to the caregiver and the cost savings from reduced need for additional treatment and time saved repositioning cannot be underestimated.
+Perhaps the most important takeaway, is the reassurance to family members and caregivers that their patient or loved one is safe and secure from risk of injuries due to preventable falls.

 1. Hospital News, Dec.
 29, 2015, Don't Hurt Me Heal Me.
 Be Nice to Me. https://issuu.com/hospitalnews/docs/flip_010216_hospital_news_edit_full/4

 2. Tierney, M., 2015, The Clinician's Seating Handbook, 5th Ed., Northern Ireland: Seating Matters.

 3. Staas, W.E., Cioschi, H.M., 1991.
 Pressure sores: a multifaceted approach to prevention and treatment.
 Western Journal of Medicine, 154: 539-544.